w3c/wasm-wg/README.md

 * https://w3c.github.io/wasm/

-Web Assembly tests cannot be found in [web-platforms-tests][WPT]. @@ where are they?
+WebAssembly tests cannot be found in [web-platforms-tests][WPT]. @@ where are they?

-## Contributing to the Web Assembly Repositories
+## Contributing to the WebAssembly Repositories

 Please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## History

-This repository used to contain editor's drafts from the Web Assembly Working Group.
+This repository used to contain editor's drafts from the WebAssembly Working Group.

 [WPT]: https://github.com/w3c/web-platform-tests/